codedex-io/github-chapter-2-contributions/README.md

 Hi, my name is Daniel!
 This was added on 28-08-2024 🦝

 Hi everyone, it's Jaskaran Singh!
 This was added on 29 August 2024 ✅

+Hi, my name is Zinou Belloul!
+This was added on 30-08-2024 🫡